Covid 19 coronavirus: House of Travel charges 10 per cent on 'cancellation' of overseas holiday

 House of Travel is a member of Travel Agents' Association of New Zealand [TAANZ], a self-regulating trade organisation.

-Chief executive Andrew Olsen said members should make sure cancellation fees are up front and represent a fair and reasonable amount for the work the agent has undertaken.
+Chief executive Andrew Olsen said members should make sure cancellation fees are upfront and represent a fair and reasonable amount for the work the agent has undertaken.

 "Given the current circumstances, fees reflect the work the agent has already done to arrange the booking initially, as well as their knowledge, expertise and value, and then additional work to rearrange plans as a result of Covid-19."